 $25,000 is a lot of money, so to many, the savings might be worth the seemingly small risk.

 - They assume that by cutting their purchase costs, they’ll have plenty of money left over to take care of any necessary repairs.

 - What they often don’t realize is that certain problems in coaches cannot be repaired at any cost.
 Even those that can could easily eat up any money that was saved in the first place!

-Shoppers often see what appears to be a great deal when they check out the travel units that are advertised on the internet.
+Shoppers often see what appears to be a great deal when they check out the RVs that are for sale on the internet.

 However, most online sellers, especially those who offer their coaches on sites such as Ebay, want immediate deposits to hold a coach and then demand that buyers pay the entire amount due within a few days.

-They don’t want you to inspect closely or have time to make educated choices; they want you to buy, no matter how many problems a coach may have.
+They don’t want you to inspect closely or have time to make educated choices.

 One of the big ironies about RVs is that they can be in horrible shape, but will look terrific when carefully photographed.